WASdev/sample.oauth.store/README.md

 Connecting to your mongoDB database with customized configuration
 =================================================================
-The CustomStoreSample loads the information about the database from a mongoDB.props file.
+The CustomStoreSample loads the information about the database from a `mongoDB.props` file.
 If you are done building, update the mongoDB.props in your server directory.
-If you are continuing to make changes and doing builds, then update the mongoDB.props in the Support Files directory.
+If you are continuing to make changes and doing builds, then update the `mongoDB.props` in the Support Files directory.
 Do a gradlew build on the project to copy it over and restart.
-The mongoDB.props is copied over everytime a build is done.
+The `mongoDB.props` is copied over every time a build is done.

 To change the database name, host or port, edit values in the mongoDB.props file.